corsfix/docs/src/content/docs/platform/figma-plugin.md

 </html>
 ```

-Host this file on a static website hosting service (like GitHub Pages, Netlify, Vercel, etc.), then add it to your [application allowed origins](/docs/dashboard/application) via the dashboard.
+Host this file on a static website hosting service (like GitHub Pages, Netlify, Vercel, etc.), then add it to your [application origin domains](/docs/dashboard/application) via the dashboard.

 You can also work locally when developing your plugin, see the [Development Environment](#development-environment) section for more details.